woman outside holding tissue to mouth

 Can I get tested for allergies?

-Yes.
-Talk to your primary care physician (PCP) about getting tested.
-You may need a simple blood test or need to make an appointment with an allergist for more specialized testing.
+Your primary care physician (PCP) may recommend a blood test or refer you to an allergist for more specialized testing.

 What are the treatment options for allergies?